umarcbs/File-Encryption-using-Python/readMe.md

 Password: 1234
 Done.
 ```
-"Replace test.jpg with your file with extension
+"Replace test.jpg with your file with extension"
-"Enter any password
+"Enter any password"